Edinburgh Guide: Best Things to Do, See & Eat

 1. Explore Edinburgh Castle

-Begin with the capital’s most famous and recognisable landmark, Edinburgh Castle, which sits on top of an extinct volcano.
-Dating back from the 12th Century, the castle has been the setting for many important and tumultuous events in Scotland, in fact it claims to be the most besieged place in Great Britain and one of the most attacked in the world!
+The castle sits on top of an extinct volcano so consider reaching it part of your daily exercise.
+Dating back from the 12th Century, it has been the setting for many important and tumultuous events in Scotland, in fact it claims to be the most besieged place in Great Britain and one of the most attacked in the world!

 2. Stroll down the Royal Mile